MohamedSaidSallam/Cabinet-Companion-Backend/README.md

 [![GitHub Release][github_release_badge]][github_release_link]
 [![License][license-image]][license-url]

 A serverless backend for the Cabinet Companion.
-A web app for managing you kitchen cabinet.
-You can add items, set their expiration date and quantity and update them whenever you use them.
+A web app for managing your kitchen cabinet.
+You can add items, set their expiration date and quantity, and update them whenever you use them.

 [Serverless Frontend Repo](https://github.com/TheDigitalPhoenixX/Cabinet-Companion)